 Friends To Liberty

 Over recent years, a number of recurring themes have emerged across the global community.
-Based on that experience, and dialogue among likeminded leaders who share principles and a passion for enabling change that leads more free, secure, and prosperous sovereign nations, we have a list a set of common challenges and responses with the intent that this helps guide participants in their own efforts, encourages collaboration, furthers networking, and new actions and initiatives.
+Based on that experience, and dialogue among likeminded leaders who share principles and a passion for enabling change that leads more free, secure, and prosperous sovereign nations, we have listed common challenges and responses with the intent that this helps guide participants in their own efforts, encourages collaboration, furthers networking, and new actions and initiatives.

 We as the Friends To Liberty work to empower and enable those committed to change.
 Our focus is in four areas: